zhang-zhixiang/spectool/README.md

 # spectool

-This is a collection of the common reduction functions of the spectroscopic data, including rebin function, smooth function, normalize function, radial velocity measurement function, et al.
+spectool is a collection of common reduction functions for spectroscopic data, providing tools for rebinning, smoothing, normalization, radial velocity measurement, and more.

+## Features

+- Rebinning & Interpolation: Functions for resampling spectra to a new wavelength grid using different interpolation methods.
+- Spectral Smoothing & Filtering: Various smoothing methods, including Gaussian and rotation kernel filters, for both wavelength and velocity space.
+- Spectral Normalization: Normalization of spectral data using median filter and polynomial fitting techniques.
+- Spectral Matching & Fitting: Tools for matching and scaling spectra to a reference spectrum using polynomial fitting and other methods.
+- Radial Velocity Measurement: Functions for calculating radial velocities from spectroscopic data.

 ## Installation

-This package only supports Linux or Mac OS, or you can install it in WSL (Windows Subsystem for Linux).
-You can install it by the following command:
+This package supports only Linux or Mac OS, or you can install it in WSL (Windows Subsystem for Linux).
+To install, run:

 ```bash
 pip install git+https://github.com/zhang-zhixiang/spectool.git
 ```

-or you can download the source code and install it by the following command:
+Alternatively, you can download the source code and install it manually:

 ```bash
 git clone https://github.com/zhang-zhixiang/spectool.git